clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 | Documentation | 22 | 57.9% |
 | Other (write-in) | 10 | 26.3% |

-*Debugging (68.4%), code completion and learning (65.8% each), and testing (63.2%) lead the list, with documentation close behind (57.9%).
-One respondent noted the task list itself was incomplete — "In the 'For which tasks do you use AI' I missed '[X] Security Reviews' and '[X] Agentic Coding'" — suggesting the 26.3% who selected "Other" may include emerging use cases like agentic/autonomous coding workflows and AI-assisted security review that a future survey should track explicitly.*
+* One respondent noted that we should have included 'Security Reviews' and 'Agentic Coding'" — suggesting the 26.3% who selected "Other" may include emerging use cases like agentic/autonomous coding workflows and AI-assisted security review that a future survey should track explicitly.*

 Key sub-themes:

-- REPL integration as a differentiator: members want AI tooling that uses the REPL as its feedback loop, not just text generation.
-- Demand for Clojure-literate local/open-weight models, driven partly by trust and privacy concerns about large AI vendors.
 - Concern that in an increasingly AI-generated-code world, Clojure loses its traditional advantages (conciseness, expressiveness) if hiring/tooling decisions default to more "mainstream" languages the models are best trained on.
 - Mixed sentiment: alongside enthusiastic adopters, a vocal minority is skeptical of or opposed to AI-driven development altogether.